TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 34/Ezekiel 34.26.md

 ---

-And I will make them and the places round about my hill a blessing; and I will cause the shower to come down in its season; there shall be showers of blessing.
+I will make them and the places around my hill a blessing; and I will cause the shower to come down in its season; there shall be showers of blessing.